 Applying for a Certificate of Authorization

-Please note that the rules governing corporation names are strictly enforced.
-The College will not issue a Certificate of Authorization if the name of the corporation does not follow the format set out in the application instructions.
+Please note that the rules governing professional corporation names are strictly enforced.
+The College will not issue a Certificate of Authorization if the name of the professional corporation does not follow the format set out in the application instructions.

 Renewing a Certificate of Authorization